Leody Taveras Preview, Player Props: Rangers vs. Twins

-Leody Taveras -- with an on-base percentage of .231 in his past 10 games, 69 points lower than his season-long percentage -- will be in action for the Texas Rangers against the Minnesota Twins, with Joe Ryan on the hill, on August 26 at 7:15 PM ET.
+On Sunday, Leody Taveras (coming off going 1-for-3 with an RBI) and the Texas Rangers play the Minnesota Twins, whose starting pitcher will be Bailey Ober.
+First pitch is at 2:10 PM ET.

-He racked up two extra-base hits in his previous appearance (2-for-4 with two doubles) against the Twins.
+In his previous game, he went 1-for-3 with an RBI against the Twins.

 Leody Taveras Game Info & Props vs. the Twins